 The Canon 5Ds and 5Ds R DSLR cameras are known for their incredible prowess that can deliver superbly sharp images, and it can handle reasonably high ISOs pretty well without the added picture noise.
-Many photographers (casual, amateur, or professional) who has got their hands on these Canon DSLRs are known to be quite lucky as not many can gain access to them due to their high-end price tags.
+Many photographers (casual, amateur, or professional) who have got their hands on these Canon DSLRs are known to be quite lucky as not many can gain access to them due to their high-end price tags.

 But for those who have these DSLR cameras, they know that its power does not rely on the unit alone, but it’s a joint effort with the lens.
-For many situations, the standard 18 – 55mm f/3.5 to f/5.6 kit lens will do the job.
+For many situations, the standard 18 – 55mm f/3.5 to the f/5.6 kit lens will do the job.
 However, if you plan on making the most out of your photo or videography, then you need to “up the ante” of the type of lens you’re using by utilizing standard prime lenses.

 Best Standard Prime Lenses for Canon 5Ds, 5Ds R

 If you have a Canon 5Ds and 5Ds R, and you’re looking for excellent standard prime lenses, then consider the choices listed above.

 We’ve gathered the best standard prime lenses for the Canon 5Ds and 5Ds R DSLR cameras for you to check out.
 These lenses can be used in certain types of photography, such as street, macro, and even portrait photography.
 Check them out now, and who knows, one of the lenses listed here might be the new piece of glass you attach to the front end of your high-end camera.

 1. Sigma 50mm HSM Art ( Best Standard Prime Lens )

 - 75mm equivalent focal length on APS-C cameras, 80mm equivalent focal...